katherine-betz/seris-prova/README.md

 2. VNC to Raspberry Pi: (Gives you virtual access to the Pi desktop)
    - Download RealVNC Viewer: https://www.realvnc.com/en/connect/download/viewer/?lai_sr=5-9&lai_sl=l&lai_p=1&lai_na=611310
    - Open VNC Viewer.
 If you do not already have an account, you will need to make one.
 You can get a free account using a lite plan for non-commercial use only.
-   - Type `192.168.20.146` into the search bar. (if this does not work, check that the Pi is connected to the right wifi network.
-Then check it's ip address --- your search command should be the Pi's IP address)
+   - Type the Pi's local ip address (`192.168.20.146` in lab and `10.16.241.117` on the roof) into the search bar.
+(If this does not work, check that the Pi is connected to the right wifi network.
+Then check the Pi's local ip address --- this can be done by typing `ping raspberrypi.local -4` into terminal on PC connected to wifi)
    - Enter `seris` as the username and `solar2941` as the password
    - Navigate to Thonny IDE (Raspberry pi icon in top left > Programming > Thonny), and open the script `Prova_210_serial_comm.py` (File > Open > seris/Documents/SERIS-Prova_210_GitHome/Code/Prova_210_serial_comm.py)
    - In the `if __name__ == "__main__"` block, write the commands you want executed.
 Or, run the script (green run button on top left) and then type your commands one at a time into the terminal at the bottom of the IDE.